 Spending twenty minutes per day listening to my breath has been a daily practice for me since March 1997.
-Those twenty-one years (how is that possible?) have flown by and I still feel that I am a beginner in many ways.
+Those twenty-two years (how is that possible?) have flown by and I still feel that I am a beginner in many ways.

 At the heart of my practice is a compassion for myself – a willingness to sit with myself and just BE with whatever arises.
-There are many layers to this process and I have discovered many parts of myself (both good and bad) that I didn’t know were there.
+There are many layers to this process and I have discovered parts of myself (both good and bad) that I didn’t know were there.
 Knowing and acknowledging myself unconditionally has been one of the greatest gifts that meditation has offered me.

 That's where meditation helps.
 It gives me back to myself daily.
 It helps me to protect myself in a loving way so that I can find my balance and fill my own tank, before I offer my energy to the world.